wandb/docs/docs/guides/hosting/operator.md

 }
 ```

-Please note that the configuration options are the same as described in [Configuration Reference](#configuration-reference), but that the syntax has to be written in the HashiCorp Configuration Language (HCL).
+Please note that the configuration options are the same as described in [Configuration Reference](#configuration-reference), but that the syntax has to follow the HashiCorp Configuration Language (HCL).
 The W&B custom resource definition will be created by the Terraform module.

 To see how Weights&Biases themselves use the Helm Terraform module to deploy “Dedicated Cloud” installations for customers, please follow those links:
 - [AWS](https://github.com/wandb/terraform-aws-wandb/blob/45e1d746f53e78e73e68f911a1f8cad5408e74b6/main.tf#L225)